 - All posts will be checked by a teacher before they are published to the blog.

 - All comments are moderated by a teacher before they appear on the blog.

-- Always be respectful of other people's work - be positive if you are going to comment.
+- Always be respectful of other people - be positive if you are going to comment.

 - All posts should relate to school life and should not include any personal details or information about individual pupils, staff, parents or carers.